MichaelBurge/michaelburge.github.io/_posts/2019-03-06-nes-design.markdown

 * Problem Domain: How did I approach the problem of emulating the NES?
 * Language: Did Rust's type system or borrow checker interfere?
 Were there performance issues?

+* This list is replaced with the Table of Contents during page generation {:toc}

 ## Result

 Super Mario Bros is beatable on my emulator:
-#### TODO - Include a video of Super Mario Bros
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PiHsOFmj8ts" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Features:
 * Runs at a stable 60 FPS(can go up to 430 FPS in "headless" mode)
 * Use an Xbox 360 controller for game input
-* Savestates allow you to save and load the game at any time
+* Savestates allow you to save at any time.
+Impress your friends with flawless Goomba-stomping
-* Video recording remembers and plays back controller inputs.
+* Video recording works with savestates to remember a single chain of controller inputs.

 Games tested:
 * Donkey Kong